IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/01_intro.md

 - Manage the life-cycle of the hardware in every aspect - operatively, administratively, etc

 Having the infrastructure running on the cloud, instead, gives to companies the opportunity to off-load most of these painful aspects, letting the team focusing only on the valuable aspect of their business, and levereaging the cloud elasticity to pay only what the team actually uses.

-## Container Orchestration

-Most of the time, any deployed application will run in a Docker container.
-Few Docker containers can be managed easily using `docker-compose`, but it could be not enough at the growth of the number of containers.

-The most popular option is `Kubernetes`.
-As a DevOps enginner, you will need the ability to manage the cluster and deploy containerized applications using it.

-Having hundreads of containers and/or thousands of `K8` running of hundreads of servers, tracking applications and infrastructure performance is key.
-To this regard, setting up performance monitoring services is very important, to track the user-experience quality level under the performance lens, and the infrastructure performance too.
-Typical tools in this area are `Prometheus`, or `Nagios`.

 ## Infrastructure-as-a-Code